AltraSol/VBA/README.md

 A collection of functions to interface R with VBA, add functionality to Excel, or improve VBA debugging and readability.

-Download VBA-All.xlsm for a clearer picture of how the code below works.

 Note: macOS compatability is still being tested

 ##  Functions

-### Prefix: ƒ— denotes a function which has a notable load time or
-### file interactions outside ThisWorkbook.
+Prefix: ƒ— denotes a function which has a notable load time or file interactions outside ThisWorkbook.
 Only use within VBA.

 ``` VBA
 Public GlobalUser As String